63a16d97ea4816a7f854483da5031469/Issues-solution/Android build apk/Android Build checklist.md

 7. Choose the "APK Destination Folder"
 8. For "Build Type", using the "release".
 9. Click "Finish".
 10. Do the testing and write the testing excel file.
+Especially for the JIRA tickets appeared in Release Note
-11. Inform project manager of the testing result.
+11. Inform project manager of the testing result by using email.
 12. Wait for project manager's command to publish the release by using Android Play Console.
 13. After releasing the apps, I need to check the links sent out to make sure it is right(version is right and can be download).
 14. Report the release result.

+update to alpha, send email notification update to beta, send email notification

+Send release information to internal team.

+If someone added new bugzilla:

+(1) Update the release note
+(2) Upload the latest one to related JIRA release master ticket.
+(3) Link the new tickets into JIRA release master ticket.
+(4) Send the latest release note to all.